MicrosoftDocs/SupportArticles-docs/support/windows-server/networking/guest-access-in-smb2-is-disabled-by-default.md

 This article describes information about Windows disabling guest access in SMB2 and SMB3 by default, and provides settings to enable insecure guest logons in Group Policy.
 However, this is generally not recommended.

-_Applies to:_ &nbsp; Windows 10 - all editions, Windows Server 2019
+_Applies to:_ &nbsp; Windows 10 - all editions, Windows Server 2019, Windows 11 - all editions
 _Original KB number:_ &nbsp; 4046019

 ## Symptoms